zotonic/zotonic/doc/manuals/modules/structure.rst

 Validators are prefixed in the same way as actions and scomps, except that the word “validator” is used.
-For example the validator “email” in the module “mod_base” has as file name: “validator_base_email.erl”
+For example the validator “email” in the module “mod_base” has the file name: “validator_base_email.erl”

 .. seealso:: :ref:`manual-validators`